Reviews You Can Rely On

 • 5

-If you don't have a dog or don't have to worry about an upset stomach from your dog, any of these vacuums should handle your space just fine.
-They may sometimes bump into things, but I've found they get out of most situations undeterred to finish their cleaning job.
-Most come with a premium price tag over $900, but the Roborock Q5 Max+ is a nice surprise.
-It performs reliably while costing half as much as the next model.
+If you keep your space fairly tidy, any of these vacuums should handle your space just fine.
+They may sometimes get hung up on small things, but we've found they get out of most situations undeterred to finish their cleaning job.
+Most come with a premium price tag over $900, but the Eufy x10 Pro is a nice surprise.
+It performs reliably while costing significantly less than the top models.

 The iRobot Roomba QO120 could never consistently avoid any of our objects in our tests.
-On top of that, the robot knocks into things with vigour, often knocking over my shoes and sucking up my socks.
-It even rammed rather hard into me!
+On top of that, the robot knocks into things with vigour, often knocking over our shoes and sucking up socks.

 Whole Room Coverage